erikd234/Seven-Segment-String-Decoder/README.md

-# Seven-Segnment-String-Decoder
+# Seven-Segment-String-Decoder

 Web app that decodes strings of text to seven segment display binary and hexadecimal.

-Enter some text or numbers and get hex and binary that can be written to a seven segment display!
+Enter some text or numbers and get hex and binary that can be written to a seven segment display.

 WEB app is now live at [https://erikdahl.ca/apps/sevenseg/decoder](https://erikdahl.ca/apps/sevenseg/decoder) <br/>